rightsell/latex-workshop/README.md

 - Use any text editor you like
 - Easy and fast reference management
 - Focus on writing content, not formatting
+- Re-submitting an article to a different journal?
+No problem, just download that journal's LaTeX style, change one line in your document, and re-compile

 ### Editors